tf-encrypted/tf-encrypted/.github/CONTRIBUTING.md

 **Pre-requisites**

-To setup your local development environment, you'll need Python 3.5+ and pip along with the following system tools:
+To setup your local development environment, you'll need Python 3.5 or 3.6 and pip along with the following system tools:

 - libtool
 - g++